mulcmu/esphome-levoit-core400s/README.md

 Filter lifetime air volume will be estimated based on user provided number of months and 24h operation on High.
 The actual air volume through the filter will be estimated based actual runtime and volume for each fan speed.

 Filter state sensor will provide a remaining lifetime percent.
 Filter service interval will also be selectable and tracked.
 Filter service is basically just to vacuum pre-filter.

-#### TODO:

-- Investigate OTA of stock hardware without disassembly.
-- Filter Life tracking
-- Timer feedback if enabled on unit
-- PM2.5 feedback seems very low.
-Sensor unit is a Cubic PM2008MS.
-Look into raw data.

-#### Notes:

-OTA firmware updated ESP and MCU firmware.
-Both are seperate downloads.

-Internal ESP32 seems to use MQTT to communicate with Vesync servers.
-Wireshark dissector shows packets as malformed.
-They might be encrypted.

-The Core400s is much harder to disassemble to get to the UI pcb.
-The bottom half unscrews similar to the Core300s.
-The motor can be partially removed but not far enough to disconnect wires to UI pcb.
-The top grate has snap fit connectors with a breach lock feature.
-Once snapped down the whole vent is rotated to lock connections secure.
-Once rotated into place, the snap connections prevent counter rotation to remove the vent.
-A secure connection without any  screws but not very friendly for disassembly and repair without custom tooling.